MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/proactive-chat.md

 A customer can choose to accept the chat invitation or close it.
 The chat invitation closes automatically after one minute if the customer does not accept it.

 > [!NOTE]
-> For this release, the timer of one minute is not configurable.
+> The timer of one minute is not configurable.

 ## Agent experience of proactive chat